Startup Costs: Key Expenses to Include in Your Budget

 The bottom line is that as a new business, it's probable that you'll be spending a lot more than you make during your first years.
 But you need to be sure that your cash runway (or how long you can stretch your budget and operate the startup before your money ends) is solid to ascertain that you're not going into the red.

 Poor financial planning is more dangerous than you might think at first.
-As such, a recent study based on a survey of almost 500 startup founders suggests that the top two reasons why startups failed in 2022 were lack of funds and running out of money.
+As such, a recent study based on a survey of almost 500 startup founders suggests that the top two reasons causing such a high startup failure rate in 2022 were lack of funds and running out of money.

 Select the Tools You Need Carefully